qcao/shtookovina/README.md

 [http://download.shtooka.net/](http://download.shtooka.net/).
 Don't forget
 to uncompress the archives.

-Third, the wizard will ask your which way you would like to play audio files (Shtooka project uses FLAC files).
+Third, the wizard will ask your how you would like to play audio files (Shtooka project uses FLAC files).
 You should choose between listed options.

-Finally, to use `query` and `conj` commands (open web-page with description of given word or conjugation of given verb) you currently need to manually edit relevant hooks in your configuration files, since we cannot know which web-service your prefer to use for this task, and thus we cannot know how to transform the word to URL.
+Finally, to use `query` and `conj` commands (open web-page with description of given word or conjugation of given verb) you currently need to manually edit relevant hooks in your configuration files, since we cannot know which web-service your prefer to use for this task, and thus we cannot know how to transform the word into URL.

 ## License